 The internet has made it possible to do things that would have been a pipe dream not long ago.
 Gaining knowledge and connecting with people from around the world is easier than ever before.
 This has been a wonderful development for education and business.
 Take me, for example.
 The internet enables me to follow sports and the news, chat with friends near and far, learn foreign languages, read recipes, consume research–all without getting out of bed.
-However, the internet also has a dark side that everyone reading this knows all too well.
+However, the internet also has a dark side that everyone reading this knows about all too well.

 I remember a pastor from my college days put it like this, “Everyone now has a Playboy magazine underneath their bed.”
 What he meant was that people with smart phones and internet access are never more than seconds away from sexual temptation.
-In sum, people of all ages face more temptation in the area of purity than ever before, and the time it takes to give in to that temptation is also shorter than ever before.
+In sum, people of all ages face more temptation in the area of sexual integrity than ever before, and the time it takes to give in to that temptation is shorter than ever before.

 Make no mistake, our generation is no morally worse than any other generation.
 The only difference is the opportunity that we have access to due to the double-edged sword that is technologic advancement.
 Just as it takes less effort to do certain things with the internet, it takes more effort to avoid sexual temptation.